unichols/unichols.github.io/projects/CableTrackPro.md

 ## 🤝 Contribution
 <div class="container1">
 As a key contributor to CableTrackPro, my focus has been on developing the Company Pages and Testing Modules ensuring seamless integration and robust functionality.
-This involved:
+This involved:<br>
-- Company Pages Development: Designed and implemented pages to manage company-specific settings and branding.
+- Company Pages Development: Designed and implemented pages to manage company-specific settings and branding.<br>
-- Testing Module Integration: Developed automated tests to validate core functionalities, enhancing the tool's reliability.
+- Testing Module Integration: Developed automated tests to validate core functionalities, enhancing the tool's reliability.<br>
 - Role Management: Implemented role-based access control to restrict page access based on user roles, ensuring secure and organized data handling.
 </div>
 <br>